Stamp Duty thresholds changed in April 2025, which means steeper costs for anyone buying a property.

 Stamp Duty thresholds for first-time buyers

-There are special Stamp Duty rules for first-time buyers which are also changing in April 2025, and could mean more people will need to turn to the Bank of Mum and Dad to help them get onto the property ladder
+There are special Stamp Duty rules for first-time buyers which have also changed in April 2025, and could mean more people will need to turn to the Bank of Mum and Dad to help them get onto the property ladder

-As mentioned, at the moment first-time buyers benefit from reduced Stamp Duty rates when buying a property costing £625,000 or less.
-No stamp duty at all is payable on the first £425,000 of the value of the property and after that buyers must pay 5% stamp duty on any remaining amount up to £625,000.
+Previously, first-time buyers benefited from reduced Stamp Duty rates when buying a property costing £625,000 or less.
+No Stamp Duty at all was payable on the first £425,000 of the value of the property, and after that, buyers had to pay 5% Stamp Duty on any remaining amount up to £625,000.

-Laura Suter, director of personal finance at AJ Bell, said: “It means a first-time buyer purchasing a property at the current limit of £625,000 will face a £11,250 hike to their stamp duty bill from April, as they would no longer be eligible for the first-time buyer tax break.
+Laura Suter, director of personal finance at AJ Bell, said: “It means a first-time buyer purchasing a property at the current limit of £625,000 will face a £11,250 hike to their stamp duty bill from April, as they’re no longer eligible for the first-time buyer tax break.”

 Want to speak to a mortgage advisor?
 Speaking to an experienced mortgage advisor can help you to understand your options and get a great deal on your mortgage.